CloudBytes-Academy/CloudBytes.dev/content/aws/25000000-mount-efs-ec2.md

 Category: AWS Academy
 Tags: aws, linux
 Author: Rehan Haider
-Summary: How to mount Amazon Elastic File Storage (EFS) on Ubuntu Linux using NFS Utils and then use it to serve files from the EFS drive
+Summary: A comprehensive guide to mount Amazon Elastic File Storage (EFS) on Ubuntu Linux using NFS Utils and then use it to serve files from the EFS drive.
+The guided includes instructions for both AWS Console & CLI
 Keywords: AWS, Python